Advice > Software engineering

 Amazon software development engineers solve some of the most difficult problems the company faces with code.
 It's therefore essential that they have strong problem-solving skills.

-This is the part of the interview where you want to show that you think in a structured way and write code that's accurate, bug-free, and fast.
+In coding interviews, you’ll want to show that you can think in a structured way and can quickly write code that's accurate and bug-free.

 • "Given preorder and inorder traversal of a tree, construct the binary tree."
 (Solution)